-Under what circumstances does a tax return need to be filed for a deceased taxpayer?
-When is the tax return due?
+When must a tax return be filed for a deceased taxpayer?

 The same filing requirements apply to a deceased taxpayer that apply to any other individual taxpayer.
-Even if the deceased isn’t subject to filing requirements, you may want to file a return to get a tax refund of any taxes that were withheld.
-The return is due by the filing deadline for the tax year in which the taxpayer died, typically April 15 of the next year.
+Even if the deceased isn’t subject to filing requirements, you may want to file an IRS income tax return to get a tax refund of any taxes withheld.
+The return is due by the tax deadline for the tax year in which the taxpayer died, typically April 15 of the next year.

 Whose responsibility is it to file?

-The person in charge of the deceased individual’s estate (also called the “personal representative”) is responsible for making sure the tax return is filed.
-This could be the executor, spouse or anyone else who is an appointed representative of the deceased person’s will or legally in charge of the decedent’s property.
-If the taxpayer was married at the time of death, the surviving spouse may file the return for the year using the married filing joint status.
+The person in charge of the deceased individual’s estate (also called the “personal representative”) is responsible for tax preparation and filing the tax return.
+This could be an executor, administrator, surviving spouse, or anyone else who is an appointed representative of the deceased person’s will or legally in charge of the decedent’s property.
+If the taxpayer was married at the time of death, the surviving spouse may file the return for the year using the Married Filing Joint status.